 2. Scratch where it itches

 After identifying the key need, take some time to figure out how you can maximize their needs and wants.
 Provide a specific example of how you can meet their needs.
 Review your LinkedIn contacts and find a person that works at that company.
 Inquire with them about the core challenges that the company has.
 Make sure you focus your cover letter to address how your previous professional experience could mitigate their weaknesses.

 You have gotten the hiring manager’s attention because you have outlined you know that they have a problem you can help solve.
 It’s now time to offer a solution that you can provide based on your educational and professional experience.
 Think about what makes you incredibly qualified to solve the problem.

 4. Seal the Deal

 End on a strong note.
 Close the cover letter with a sentence that displays you have done your due diligence on the company and you are the solution to their hiring needs.
-Don’t use a bunch of superfluous language.
+Don’t use a bunch of superfluous languages.
 The average job searchers will try to stuff a bunch of buzzwords into the cover letter.
-Be creative and passionate on how you end your cover letter.
+Be creative and passionate about how you end your cover letter.